 Riedel lobe is an common anatomical variant of the liver to be aware of because it can simulate a mass.

-Its misidentification as a pathologic abdominal mass has led to surgery.
-Pathology can also occur within it (e.g. malignancy or even torsion) and cause atypical hepatic symptoms low in the pelvis 2, 4.
+Its misidentification as a pathologic abdominal mass has lead to laparotomy.
+Pathology can also occur within it (e.g. malignancy or even torsion) and cause atypical liver symptoms low in the pelvis 2, 4.

 Riedel lobe is a tongue-like, inferior projection of the right lobe of the liver beyond the level of the most inferior costal cartilage on cross-sectional images 1.
 It is not considered a true accessory lobe of the liver but an anatomical variant of the right lobe of the liver 3.